 Note: All Amazon and Apple TV links on this post are affiliate links.
 If you buy anything on Amazon or Apple TV through the links on this post (not just items from this post), Amazon and/or Apple will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this.
 All opinions on this site remain my own.

 Mortal Kombat Legends: Scorpion’s Revenge, is a love letter to both old and new generation Mortal Kombat fans.
-What I love about MK legends, is how it weaves in several features from the MK games into its narrative.
+What I love so much about MK legends is how it seamlessly weaves in several features from the MK games into its narrative.
 And searching for these easter eggs is part of the fun of watching Scorpion’s Revenge.

-I mean, what Mortal Kombat’s story would be complete without someone shouting, “Finish Him,” right before the fatal blow lands.
+I mean, what Mortal Kombat story would be complete without someone shouting, “Finish Him,” right before the fatal blow lands.

 Mortal Kombat Legends: Scorpion’s Revenge is exactly what its title suggests, It sees the Legend, Hanzo Hasashi (also known as Scorpion), seeking vengeance for the murder of his clan and family.

 But while Scorpion searches for the man responsible for ruining his life, his quest leads him to the fighting tournament called Mortal Kombat.
 To get his Revenge, Hanzo must compete in single combat against the best fighters from both Earth Realm and Outworld.
 Winner takes all.

 Speaking of fighters from Earth and Outworld

 Scorpion’s Revenge sees the return of some of MK’s Best fighters.
 Including: Liu Kang, Raiden, Sonya Blade, and even Johnny cage.

 However, Diabolical villains such as the shapeshifter Quan Chi, Kano, Shang Tsung, and Shao Kahn were not left out.